richfitz/httppipe/README.md

 A better bet than this would probably be native named pipe support via some C code.
 But that probably requires some knowledge of the Windows API, and support via that route could be added to this package.

-So in the meanttime, this package calls out to the Python code that the python docker SDK uses, via `reticulate`
+So in the meantime, this package calls out to the Python code that the python docker SDK uses, via `reticulate`

 For compatibility testing, a unix socket connector is included.
 This may be removed once the windows support is stable (rendering the package a bit empty on non-windows platforms!).